HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 ### 1. Clone this repo

 Place the images you want to annotate in this project's folder.
+If you want to use the version of the code that uses slower individual inference times, but has a faster rate on the first label only (not using ONNX), then refer to [this commit instead](https://github.com/shondle/label-studio-ml-backend/tree/4367b18a52a7a494125874467c5e980a6068eca5/label_studio_ml/examples/segment_anything_model)

 ### 2. Retrieve Label Studio Code